hypervillain/sm-scripts/README.md

 ## After links migration

+- If you want to check the documents, you will find all migrated files in `migrated/content/linked_files`.
+- If you have more than 200 documents to import, you will need to create multiple zip files to import them in your Prismic repository.

 1. Import  `migrated/content/links.zip` in your slice machine repository.
 This will create a release containing your documents with the new links.
 There’s no need to delete the documents that are already published.

-    You can check the documents migrated in `migrated/content/linked_files`

 2. Check the generated release that all links are not broken.
 You can check each file or preview the release to do so.